phoenix1712/ehtereum_recrods_dapp/README.md

 });
 </pre>

 9. Do not forget to put one of the account address for **from** field in above code.
 Remove the comment from there too.
-Upon successful execution of the above set of commands, we will the address of our smart contract in the terminal. **Note down this address**
+Upon successful execution of the above set of commands, we will get the address of our smart contract in the terminal. **Note down this address**
 10. Edit the file named ``index.js`` and replace the smart contract address in line 10 - ``contract.options.address = "CONTRACT ADDRESS";`` Put the address that you obtained in the previous step.
 11. Final step is to just open the file named ``index.html`` in your browser.
 The GUI should look like following:
 <img src="gui_dapp.png" width="500px" height="500px"/>